Joseph R. Dodson and Mattie Mae Motl, Conquerors Not Captives: Reframing Romans 7 for the Christian Life

 Gorman, Michael J. Romans: A Theological and Pastoral Commentary.
 Grand Rapids, Mich.: Eerdmans, 2022. xxiii+325 pp. Hb; $39.99.
 Link to Eerdmans

 Gorman, Romans commentaryThe book has two introductory chapters.
 First, Introducing Paul (3-20) draws heavily on Gorman’s Apostle of the Crucified Lord (second edition; Eerdmans, 2016, reviewed here).
-Gorman surveys various approaches to Paul (the New Perspective on Paul, narrative- intertextual approaches, anti-imperial, apocalyptic, etc. Gorman identifies himself as a participationist, which is not at all surprising if anyone has read his earlier work on Paul.
+Gorman surveys various approaches to Paul (the New Perspective on Paul, narrative-intertextual approaches, anti-imperial, apocalyptic, etc. Gorman identifies himself as a participationist, which is unsurprising if anyone has read his earlier work on Paul.
 See, for example, Becoming the Gospel: Paul, Participation, and Mission (Eerdmans, 2016, reviewed here).
 Paul emphasizes the believer’s status as “in Christ (Romans 6:11; 8;1; 12:5) as opposed to “in Adam.”
 Faith transfers one from being “outside Christ” to being “inside Christ,” that is, inside his body, the ekklesia.
 The chapter includes a brief sketch of Paul’s life and a survey of Paul’s theology.

 Second, Introducing Romans (21-56) covers the usual things expected in an introduction to Romans.
 For the most part, Gorman does not stray far from the consensus on issues of date and provenance.
-Regarding the circumstances which led to the writing of the letter, there are several issues on Paul’s mind, but the key is that the gentiles have developed an independent spirit, even a spiritual superiority complex.
+Regarding the circumstances which led to the letter’s writing, there are several issues on Paul’s mind, but the key is that the Gentiles have developed an independent spirit, even a spiritual superiority complex.
 He suggests Romans could be considered an extended commentary on 2 Corinthians 5: 14- 21.
 He is clear: the gospel is not a set of propositions, but a dynamic, life-changing force in the world.
 It is “the power of God for salvation” (30).
 For Gorman, Romans is a letter about Spirit-enabled participation and transformation in Christ, and thus in the mission of God in the world.

 Unlike many recent commentaries on Romans, Gorman does not interact much with other scholarship.
 As he explains, “this commentary comments on the text, not on other commentaries” (xviii).
 He intentionally treats the English text using the NRSV (although with comparison to other modern translations and occasionally his own).